 Building Resilient Local Markets that Deliver for Patients

-Dr Abdu Mukhtar, National Coordinator, PVAC Nigeria
+Dr Abdu Mukhtar, National Coordinator, The Presidential Initiative For Unlocking the Healthcare Value Chain (PVAC) Nigeria

 “You can produce as much oxygen as you want, but if it doesn't get to the patient at the bedside, it's of no consequence.
 The ultimate goal is for it to reach the patient.”